-Comprehensive guidance is available from the HSE, incorporating advice from the SAGCM which was appointed by the Health and Safety Commission as part of its formal advisory structure.
+Comprehensive guidance is available from the HSE, incorporating advice from the SAGCM which was appointed by the Health and Safety Executive as part of its formal advisory structure.
 The guidance represents what is considered to be good practice by the members of the committee.
-Although it is not compulsory to follow this guidance, by doing so, you will normally be doing enough to comply with the law.
+Following this guidance is not compulsory and researchers are free to take other action.
+However, by following this guidance, you will normally be doing enough to comply with the law.
 Health and safety inspectors seek to secure compliance with the law and may refer to this guidance as illustrating good practice.